djk2120/CLM5PPE/figs/top20/README.md

-## Each pdf contains the top20 parameters, by effect size, for the ...
+## Control ensemble results

-        given output field
+Each pdf contains the top20 parameters, by effect size, for the given output field

-If you notice anything interesting, please let us know in this [google doc](https://docs.google.com/document/d/1- ...
+If you notice anything interesting, please record it in this [google doc](https://docs.google.com/document/d/1- ...
              mJMUTPzPxbprCs6BXvCRCtXEXEKz6rv0Aq7ser9euM/edit)